opt-out-tools/start-here/README.md

 We’re also developing new our “antidote to silicon valley” KPIs: KPIs that try to measure diversity, inclusivity and health of online conversation.
 Current metrics of participation such as no. of shares no. of clicks etc. have ensured that the social media tech giants live in the pockets of most people on the planet.
 But these simple metrics of participation don’t tell the full story.
 We want to do it differently.

 ### Our Research
 Our tech is here to solve real-world problems.
-It's vital to us that we compile and understand the latest research around online misogyny.
-Whilst Opt Out's is long-term goal to be able to protect to all female-identifying people, we are committed to supporting those who face the most misogyny online.
+It's vital to us that we compile and understand the latest research around online misogyny to inform our technical decisions.

+Whilst Opt Out's is long-term goal to be able to protect to all female-identifying people one day, we are committed to supporting those who face the most misogyny online.
 We have found through reviewing academic studies and existing polls that typically, there are a few factors which determine how much abuse a female-identifying people will be subject to online.
 Firstly, the more publicly visible and outspoken a female-identifying people is, the more likely it is that she will receive online misogyny.
 We see politicians, academics, journalists (particularly those who write about stereotypically masculine areas like sports and gaming), activists and human rights defenders all receiving gendered abuse online.
 Many female politicians across Europe are forced to contend with misogyny on a regular basis, sometimes resulting in these politicians stepping down from their positions.
-If a female-identifying people also happens to be black, trans, obese, any intersecting identity that is already discrimintaed against, the intensity and amount of abuse increases.
-We will focus on protecting these voices that disproportionately suffer from online misogyny.
+If a female-identifying people also happens to be black, trans, obese, any intersecting identity that is already discriminated against, the intensity and amount of abuse increases.
+We will focus on protecting these voices that disproportionately suffer from online misogyny first and increase inclusivity as we understand modeling better.

-Our research informs our tech, not the other way around.

 ### Our Modeling
 Language is incredibly nuanced.
-Our strategy to build a browser extension that works from the word go is to focus on a particular group of female-identifying people harassed online to protect first and build our model to have an improved range of protection as and when we can.
+Our strategy to build a browser extension that works from the word go is to focus on a particular group of female-identifying people harassed online to protect first and build our model to have an improved range of protection when we can.

-Currently we are focussing on Natural Language Processing to understand the sentiment of a Tweet, but we will eventually include network analysis and computational linguistics, so we understand not just the content but context and the conversation of the comment that is being analysed.
+Currently we are focusing on Twitter and using Natural Language Processing to understand the sentiment of a tweet, but we will eventually include network analysis and computational linguistics, so we understand not just the content but context and the conversation of the tweet that is being analysed.

+One day, we'll be multi-lingual and multi-platform.

-## Where we are Now
+## Where we are now

 A high-level overview of how each of the tools are working.

 ### Browser Extension
-We have built a misogyny dataset and built have a binary classifier misogyny model, that is sat on some servers somewhere.
-As the page loads the tweets (we're focussing on Twitter initially) are sent to the backend, the model is hit and returns a score.
-If the score indicates it’s misogynistic the text is blocked out, if not it’s left on the page.
-If there is an image attached to the comment that is also blocked.
-Simples for now.
+We have curated a misogyny dataset and built have a binary classifier misogyny model which fuels the basic implementation of the browser extension.
+The browser extension is only available to use via github.

 ### Website
 Our website is up and can be found at [optoutools.com](https://www.optoutools.com) but it is lacking content, design and GDPR help.
 Due to this, the report functionality is currently not working.
 If you can contribute any of these we'd be eternally grateful.